The Morning Briefing: I'm California Dreaming About Karen Bass Losing Her Job

 Even though California remained perfectly blue for the purposes of the 2024 presidential election, there were some redward shifts in precincts similar to those we saw elsewhere.
 It may not have been a revolution, but it was encouraging.

-In Los Angeles, former reality television star Spencer Pratt is running as a Republican and his campaign has been absolutely brilliant.
+In Los Angeles, former reality television star Spencer Pratt is running as a Republican, and his campaign has been absolutely brilliant.
 His experience in television is evident in the production value of every ad, as well as in his charisma in front of the camera.
-What's really helped his candidacy though is the fact that he lost his home in the Palisades Fire, enabling him to hit Bass hard in her greatest area of vulnerablility.
+What's really helped his candidacy, though, is the fact that he lost his home in the Palisades Fire, enabling him to hit Bass hard in her greatest area of vulnerability.

 Because California is still California, Bass leads in the polls.
 Pratt has been surging of late, however, thanks to independent voters.
 He's a real street fighter, which helps when mixing it up with veteran politicians.
 This is from something Catherine wrote yesterday: